The scheme is being introduced in Liverpool under the Government’s selective licensing laws and signing up for it is compulsory.

 As confirmation of this is yet to be announced I hope that you can see why I cannot advise any further on the best person to be the named licence holder.

-PLEASE NOTE that if we register the property on your behalf you can still licence it in your name.
+PLEASE NOTE – If we register the property on your behalf, you can still licence it in your name.
 You do not need to worry about this for now.

 No organisations outside of LCC can provide a discount on your licensing fee.

 It looks likely that all agents registered with NALS or ARLA will be able to provide a discount but this is yet to be confirmed.

 Either all NALS & ARLA agents will be able to provide a discount or none will.